PablosCorner/DVD-Logo-Demo-Wii/README.md

 # DVD Logo Demo - Wii

+(I had made this before realizing that [BounceWii](https://github.com/Greeg0/BounceWii) existed, so if you want to use a more featured rich, and more polished DVD logo app, I'd say use BounceWii instead)

 Just a simple demo of the DVD logo bouncing around the screen.
 Will it ever hit the corner?
 Who knows!